allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 It’s been several months since the switch now.
 Me changing back to a technical role has certainly required extra work, for me, my boss, and the new team leader.
 Despite our best efforts, it probably put a little extra strain on the team as well.
 Nonetheless, I think it was a win-win, even more so thanks to us being able to spot and exploit a happy coincidence.
-I am happy to be closer to technology again, and the new leader also got to try something new, just as he wanted.
+I am glad to be closer to technology again, and the new leader also got to try something new, just as he wanted.

 There is one more subtle advantage to the whole process.
 When people leave the team, some knowledge inevitably gets